 Can a Buyer Work With Multiple Real Estate Agents?

-You’re in the market to buy a new home and working with a real estate agent, your cousin Sara.
+You’re in the market to buy a new home and already working with a real estate agent, your cousin Sara.
 She has shown you countless homes, but none of them check all of your boxes.
-Instead of sitting around waiting for Sara to send you new listings you decide to start looking on your own.
+Instead of waiting around for Sara to send you new listings, you decide to start looking on your own.

-Lo and behold you find a few homes online that you like.
-So you call the number on the website.
-The agent you called isn’t the listing agent for the homes so they aren’t able to answer all of your questions.
-However, they take time out of their day to obtain the answers for you.
-Based on the response there are a few homes you’d like to see so you schedule a time to view them with the agent.
+Lo and behold, you find a few homes online that you like and call the number listed on the website.
+The agent you speak with isn’t the listing agent, so they can’t immediately answer all of your questions.
+Still, they take time out of their day to get the information for you.
+Based on the responses, there are a few homes you’d like to see, so you schedule showings with that agent.

 Can a Buyer Work with Multiple Real Estate Agents

-Situations like this happen daily.
-Some buyers just don’t want to bother cousin Sara on a Sunday.
-While others believe it’ll be more beneficial to have multiple agents looking for their new home.
-Then there are buyers who just don’t understand how real estate works.
+Situations like this happen every single day.
+Some buyers don’t want to bother their agent on the weekend.
+Others believe it’s beneficial to have multiple agents searching for their next home.
+And then there are buyers who simply don’t understand how real estate representation works.

 Can a Buyer Work with Multiple Real Estate Agents - Pros and Cons

-Let’s explore the pros and cons of working with multiple real estate agents when buying a home.
+Let’s take a deeper look at the pros and cons of working with multiple real estate agents.

 Are you entering the home buying market and wonder if you can work with multiple real estate agents?
 If so this article is for you! #realestate Click to Tweet